OpenZeppelin/Event-Scanner/README.md

     ]);
 ```

+### Message Types

+The scanner delivers three types of messages through the event stream:

+- **`Message::Data(Vec<Log>)`** – Contains a batch of matching event logs.
+Each log includes the raw event data, transaction hash, block number, and other metadata.
+- **`Message::Status(ScannerStatus)`** – Status notifications from the scanner:
+- **`Message::Error(ScannerError)`** – Error notifications if the scanner encounters issues (e.g., RPC failures, connection problems)

+Always handle all message types in your stream processing loop to ensure robust error handling and proper reorg detection.

 ### Scanning Modes

-- **Live** – `EventScannerBuilder::live()` creates a scanner that streams new blocks as they arrive.
-On detecting a reorg, the scanner emits `ScannerStatus::ReorgDetected` and recalculates the confirmed window, streaming logs from the corrected confirmed block range.
+- **Live** – scanner that streams new blocks as they arrive.
-- **Historic** – `EventScannerBuilder::historic()` creates a scanner for streaming events from a past block range.
-Currently no reorg logic has been implemented (NOTE ⚠️: still WIP).
+- **Historic** – scanner for streaming events from a past block range (default: genesis..=latest).
-- **Latest Events** – `EventScannerBuilder::latest()` creates a scanner that streams the specified number of recently emitted events.
-On detecting a reorg, the scanner re-fetches all of the events in the specified block range (default: Earliest..=Latest).
+- **Latest Events** – scanner that collects up to `count` most recent events per listener.
+Final delivery is in chronological order (oldest to newest).
-- **Sync from Block** – `EventScannerBuilder::sync().from_block(start)` creates a scanner that streams events from a given start block, and then automatically transitions to live streaming.
-Reorgs are handled as per the particular mode phase the scanner is in (historic or live).
+- **Sync from Block** – scanner that streams events from a given start block up to the current confirmed tip, then automatically transitions to live streaming.
-- **Sync from Latest Events** - `EventScannerBuilder::sync().from_latest(count)` creates a scanner that streams the most recent `count` events, then automatically transitions to live streaming.
-Reorgs are handled as per the particular mode phase the scanner is in (latest events or live).
+- **Sync from Latest Events** - scanner that collects the most recent `count` events, then automatically transitions to live streaming.

-#### Configuration Tips
+#### Important Notes

-- Set `block_read_limit` based on your RPC provider's limits (e.g., Alchemy, Infura may limit queries to 2000 blocks)
+- Set `max_block_range` based on your RPC provider's limits (e.g., Alchemy, Infura may limit queries to 2000 blocks).
+Default is 1000 blocks.
-- For live mode, if the WebSocket subscription lags significantly (e.g., >2000 blocks), ranges are automatically capped to prevent RPC errors
-- Each mode has its own appropriate configuration options for start block, end block, confirmations
-- The modes come with sensible defaults; for example not specifying a start block for historic mode automatically sets the start block to the genesis block.
+- The modes come with sensible defaults; for example, not specifying a start block for historic mode automatically sets it to the genesis block.

-See the integration tests under `tests/` for concrete examples.
+- For live mode, if the WebSocket subscription lags significantly (e.g., >2000 blocks), ranges are automatically capped to prevent RPC errors.

 ---